bakdata/quick/docs/docs/roadmap.md

 ## Upcoming releases

-### 0.7

-Development: Q2 2022

-* Protobuf support
-* Kafka 3.0 support

 ### 0.8

 Development: Q3 2022

-* Improved gateway performance: Pre-computation of key's location
+* Improved gateway performance: Pre-computation of a key's location
+* Kafka 3.0 support

+### Further ideas

 * Kafka-Streams library for custom REST APIs in Quick

-### Further ideas
+* More complex query arguments, like ranges and filters
 * Support for custom authorization
 * Support different ingress controllers like nginx